Labor Force Participation Rates by Education

 Latest Southeast Michigan trend:

-The population in two of the four education attainment levels realized gains in labor force participation between 2022 and 2023.
+From 2023 to 2024, only people with a high school education saw an increase in labor force participation, rising by 0.4 percentage points.
 Participation rates for people with a bachelor's degree or more remained unchanged at 87.6%.
-The largest gain was among people with a high school degree, gaining 2.7 percentage points to 72%.
-Participation rates for people with less than a high school education grew by 0.6 percentage points to 53.6%.
-Participation rates for people with some college or an associate's degree declined by 0.2 percentage points to 79.7%.
-Particpation rates for all educational attainment levels are slightly greater in 2023 than they were in 2019.
+Participation rates for people with so college or an associate’s degree fell by 0.3 percentage points to 79.4%, while participation rates for people with less than a high school education fell by 0.8 percentage points to 52.8%.
+Participation rates for all educational attainment levels in 2024 are either equal to, or slightly greater than, than their levels in 2019.